IFaTaK/IFaTaK/README.md

 I'm an enthusiastic French engineering student deeply interested in Computer Science, Data Science, Artificial Intelligence, and programming.
 I have a knack for understanding and learning low-level programming languages like C and C++, along with proficiency in high-level languages such as Python.

-🔍 Seeking a software engineering internship abroad for 12-16 weeks between June and September next year
+🔍 **Seeking a software engineering internship abroad for 12-16 weeks between June and September next year.**

 🌱 **What I'm Focused On:**
 - Currently enhancing my skills in low-level programming languages.